Reyes2777/100-days-of-code/log.md

 **Today's Progress**: I create model User and investigated how use pymongo for create methods for this model

 **Thoughts** I need create model for create, get, update and delete all Users

+### Day 5: November 19, 2019(Refactor Model USer)

+**Today's Progress**: I refactor model User for use with library mongoengine

+**Thoughts** Investigated about ORM use MongoDB with python, and I choose Mongoengine for use in this project for the   queryset like to Django